AxisCommunications/docker-acap/README.md

 See [Client keys and certificates](#client-keys-and-certificates) for an example of how to remotely run docker commands on a camera running a secured Docker ACAP using TLS.

 ## Securing the Docker ACAP using TLS
 The Docker ACAP can be run either unsecured or in TLS mode.
 The Docker ACAP uses TLS as default.
 Use the "Use TLS" dropdown in the web interface to switch between the two different modes.
-It's also possible to toggle this option using Vapix:
+It's also possible to toggle this option using VAPIX:
 ```bash
 curl --anyauth -u root:pass 'http://<axis_device_ip>/axis-cgi/admin/param.cgi?action=update&root.dockerdwrapper.UseTLS=no'
 ```